 The M.A.B.
-PA-15 Pistol
+P-15 Pistol

 by Ed Buffaloe and Bill Kelsey

-The P-8 and PA-15
+The P-8 Prototype

-Variations and Markings
+Variations and Markings on the P-15

 The magazine safety directly blocks the sear, preventing the trigger from being pulled.
 On early pistols. if the hammer is down and the magazine is removed the slide cannot be opened because the sear binds the hammer.
 If the hammer is cocked and the magazine removed the slide can be worked easily; however, the hammer cannot be lowered until the magazine is reinserted.
 On later pistols the mechanism was modified to allow the hammer to be cocked or lowered with the magazine removed.